menakite/NewsBlur-Counter/README.md

 By clicking on the toolbar icon, you can easily access the NewsBlur website.

 It also makes the "O" keyboard shortcut _actually_ open the original story in a background tab.

+## Installation
+You can install from source, by cloning this repository and opening the Extension Builder in Safari.

+If you don't even know what a repository is, just download the extension from https://menakite.eu/~anaconda/safari/NewsBlur-Counter/NewsBlur-Counter.safariextz, then open your _Downloads_ directory and double click on _NewsBlur-Counter.safariextz_.
+Safari will ask you to confirm.

 ## Configuration
 No configuration is required to use this extension.